Why is Thames Water in so much trouble?

 The government had wanted to privatise the industry in 1984 but a public backlash against the plan saw it shelved until after the general election three years later.
 At the time, the UK was under pressure from Europe to improve the purity of its water.

-However, meeting European standards would costs billions of pounds worth of investment.
+However, meeting European standards would cost billions of pounds worth of investment.